malaikawaqasarshad/Password-Strength-Checker/README.md

 > **Note:** This is an educational password-strength checker, not a guarantee that a password is secure.
 Password strength depends on more than just character types and length.

-## 📚 What I Learned
+## What I Learned

-This project helped me practise:
+This project helped me consolidate my learning from lecture 1 of the Harvard CS50x Introduction to Cybersecurity course.

-* JavaScript string manipulation
-* Conditional logic
-* Regular expressions
-* DOM manipulation
-* Creating user feedback based on input

 ## Future Improvements